 How Long Does It Take for Chlamydia to Show Up?

 This is the most reported sexually transmitted infection in the United States.
 During the early stages of this disease, few infected individuals show signs and symptoms.
 These include pain and burning while peeing and while having sexual intercourse, bleeding between periods as well as abnormal vaginal discharges for women and pus/watery discharges from the penis.

-Chlamydia Window Period: the window period of chlamydia is between 1 and 5 days.
+Chlamydia Window Period: between 1 and 5 days.

 How Long Does It Take for Gonorrhea to Show Up?